 Maintaining awareness of issues and measures to ensure worker performance and safety are not being compromised due to safety significant human performance issues.

-RSC (where required or used) Through the review of records, and interviews of the RSO and RSC members, determine that the committee is made up of a representative from each type of program area, the RSO, and a representative from management.
+Radiation Safety Committee (RSC) (where required or used).
+Through the review of records, and interviews of the RSO and RSC members, determine that the committee is made up of a representative from each type of program area, the RSO, and a representative from management.
 If practical, attend and observe the conduct of an RSC meeting.
 Review meeting minutes (and interview selected committee members when practical) to determine the committee's effectiveness.
 Determine that the RSC meets at the required frequency as specified in the license application, other commitment documents, or in a specific license condition.
 Topics of discussion during committee meetings should include ALARA reviews, incidents, generic communications, authorized users and uses, waste issues, audits.

 Determine if the committee has been assertive in seeking out areas needing improvement, rather than just responding to events and information from outside sources.
 Determine whether the RSC has recommended any specific actions and assess the implementation of those recommendations.
 The inspector's review should be of sufficient depth and detail to provide an overall assessment of the committee's ability to identify, assess, and resolve issues.
 Also consider the effectiveness of the RSC to communicate the results of audits and trend analyses to appropriate personnel performing licensed activities.

+RSO.
+In order to assess the RSO’s oversight of the program, the work location of the responsible RSO (primary or delegated) should be identified and an interview

-RSOThrough the review of records, and interviews of the RSO and authorized users, verify that the RSO has been appointed by licensee management, identified on the license, and is responsible for implementing the radiation safety program.
+conducted.
+Through the review of records, and interviews of the RSO and authorized users, verify that the RSO has been appointed by licensee management, identified on the license, and is responsible for implementing the radiation safety program.
 Determine, through interviews, that this individual is knowledgeable about the program, and ensures that activities are being performed in accordance with approved procedures and the regulations.
 Determine that, when deficiencies are identified, the RSO has sufficient authority, without prior approval of the RSC or licensee management, to implement corrective actions, including termination of operations that pose a threat to health and safety.

 Determine that the knowledge and training of any radiation safety staff are commensurate with their assigned duties.
 Verify that the radiation safety staff levels, including numbers and types of positions, are as described in the license application.